bouhamedmohamed/BankAccount_SGCIB_Kata/README.md

 # BankAccount_SGCIB_Kata
-Kata for the management of a bankaccount
+Kata for the management of a bankAccount

 Bank account kata